triggerdotdev/docker/README.md

 If you want to run the Trigger.dev platform yourself, instead of using [our cloud product](https://trigger.dev), you can use this repository to get started.

+It's highly recommended you read our [self-hosting guide](https://trigger.dev/docs/v3/open-source-self-hosting), which contains more detailed instructions and will be more up-to-date.

 ## Local development

 If you want to self-host the Trigger.dev platform, when you're developing your web app locally you'll need to run the Trigger.dev platform locally as well.